How to implement AI customer service

 What comes after the first system

+Once the first system is live and the numbers are moving, the second target is already visible.
+It is usually the second-highest-friction touchpoint on the map you drew in week one.
 Four to six AI systems per quarter is the typical cadence for businesses on our Growth tier.
-By the end of quarter two, the AI customer service layer typically covers 60 to 80 percent of the admin volume across all customer touchpoints.
-The team handles the judgment layer.
-The AI handles the information layer.
-Response times are in minutes across every channel.
-Conversion rates have moved.
+By the end of the second quarter the AI layer typically covers 60 to 80 percent of admin volume across all customer touchpoints.
+The team handles judgment, the AI handles information, response times sit in minutes across every channel, and conversion rates have moved.
+For the wider strategy this sits inside, see AI consultant for small business.

 Frequently asked questions